River to Trench: Protecting the Path of Tuna

 Meeting Matt Paku: Sam's uncle, former commercial eel fisher, knowledge keeper

-Family bond: Understanding the beautiful intergenerational relationship that shapes this story
+Family bond: Understanding the beautiful intergenerational relationship between Sam and Matt that shapes this story

 Setting Up the Journey (Physical and Emotional)